-I am an associate professor of Marketing at the Yale School of Management.
+I am a Senior Lecturer of Leadership, Negotiations, and Ethics at the Yale School of Management.
 Much of my research focuses on conflicts of interest and the psychology of altruism.

 My Approach to Ethical Systems: